vahidhedayati/javajerseyrest/README.md

 When installed - look through pom.xml and change beta jersey.version to this current version ` <jersey.version>1.19.4</jersey.version>`

-Project will be then upto this point of checkin
+Project will be then [up until this point of checked in code](https://github.com/vahidhedayati/javajerseyrest/commit/ff3660976a8d1468c055ddfb346b6befa03c2a64).
+This is all better explained in first video

 Right click on project choose properties under targeted Runtimes ensure the tomcat configured is selected.